 The South Waterfront Route and future segments can be viewed by clicking the button below.

 Even before the founding of the City of Alexandria in 1749, Africans and their descendants, enslaved and free, have lived and worked along the waterfront, making significant contributions to the local economy and culture.
 In the 1820s, Alexandria became home to the largest domestic slave trading firm, which profited from the sale and trafficking of enslaved African Americans from the Chesapeake to the Deep South.
 The Civil War revolutionized social and economic relations, and newly freed African Americans found new job opportunities as a result of the waterfront’s industrialization.
 The Potomac River played an important role in leisure activities too, including picnicking, boating, and fishing, much as it does for Alexandrians and visitors today.

 Alexandria’s African American history is told through an online StoryMap and can be experienced in-home on your computer or on your smartphone as you walk the trail along the Potomac River.
-The relatively flat walk takes you along the waterfront from the foot of King Street and Waterfront Park to the corner of North Royal and Montgomery streets, about a mile in distance.
+The relatively flat walk takes you along the waterfront from the foot of King Street and Waterfront Park to the corner of North Fairfax and Montgomery streets, about a mile in distance.
 The walking trail lasts about 45 minutes at a leisurely pace.

 This webpage presents more in-depth information about the stops highlighted in the StoryMap.

 Alexandria was founded in 1749 as a tobacco port town.
 The growth of mercantile activities in the late 18th century led to the filling in of the original crescent-shaped bay, physically changing the landscape of the waterfront.
 This land making project enabled the wharves to better reach the shipping channels farther out in the Potomac River.